 1. Don’t Skip Breakfast:

 Getting your kid into a regular routine of breakfast-lunch-dinner will help him avoid unnecessary snacking right from the very beginning.
 This is probably the most crucial and important stage when it comes to helping your kid adopt healthy eating habits.
+Breakfast is the most important meal of the day and helps them start their day the right way.
 A nutritious breakfast complete with all food groups will help your kid stay energetic and active throughout the day (1).

 2. Wash Up!

 Hand washing undoubtedly tops the list when it comes to getting your kid into a healthy habit – explain the importance of washing hands to your little kid, and also focus on the correct techniques – 20 seconds is a must for children.
 Teach your kids to wash their hands with soap or hand-wash liquid.
 Rinse well with water after using the bathroom and before eating food.
 The same must be followed after they come home from playing outdoors as it would help to prevent your kid from getting any kind of infection from other kids (2).

 Make sure your kids follow the etiquette of using a tissue or kerchief when they need to cough or sneeze.
 You also get them into the habit of disposing of the tissues right away.
 Keep a trash can in your kid’s room.
 This would help to prevent the spread of infections among your kids.
 Also tell your kid to wash his or their hands immediately after sneezing to eliminate spreading of the infectious virus.
 Teach your kids about how germs can pass through from one kid to another and tell them that using tissues would prevent that (3).

 Your kid is well past his toilet training sessions.
 Good!
 Now make sure you educate them on the importance of flushing his efforts down.
 This will make them aware of how to use a toilet even if you are not around.

 5. Get Out: